oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

 ### Monitor Creation Steps

+ The Monitor is created from a Deployment in this example.
+This section explains how to go through the process of entering the pertinent information into the fields for initial Monitor creation.
+Follow-on section descibe how to complete the Monitor input.

- - Navigate to `Deployments` menu on the left
+ - Navigate to the `Deployments` menu on the left
  - Identify the Deployed Model that will be Monitored.
 It will be the Model at the top of the list.
  - At the far right of that Model line, select `Add Monitor` icon
  - Fill in the required fields in the `Basic` tab as follows: